Internship -Executive Office

 About InterAction: InterAction is the largest U.S. based coalition of international nongovernmental organizations (NGOs) with nearly 190 members working around the world in low- and middle-income countries, fragile and post-conflict states, and emerging/growth economies.
 Member organizations are large and small, secular and faith-based, with a focus on people living in the world’s most poor and vulnerable places.
 The U.S. public, foundations, and governments support the work of our member NGOs that collectively invest and manage more than $15.4 billion a year.
 InterAction revenues come from dues, government grants, private foundation and corporate grants, and a growing fee-for-service program portfolio.
 Using its collective voice and convening power, InterAction seeks to shape important policy decisions and actions across a wide range of issues – including foreign assistance, humanitarian relief, development, economic equity, food security, and climate change – that advance human dignity, human potential, and self-determination.

-InterAction’s Executive Office is seeking applications for a paid internship position for Summer 2022.
-Interns will also have the opportunity to participate in a robust professional development program which includes workshops, trainings, and educational opportunities.
+InterAction’s Executive Office is seeking applications for a paid internship position for Fall 2022.
 We anticipate the internship lasting from late September (anticipated September 28) through mid-December with flexible start and end dates.

 Position Summary: The Executive Office Intern will support the work of the Executive Office, becoming part of a small but dynamic team that leads programmatic efforts for CEOs in our network, works with our Board of Directors, and supports executive-level leadership across this sector.
 During this period of time the intern will also be supporting a CEO transition.
-The intern will assist in tasks as needed that will encompass administrative support, research, draft topic-specific briefs and presentation slides, and other projects, working directly with the Executive Director, Senior Manager of the Executive Office, and Director of NGO Futures program on core externally-facing initiatives.
+The intern will assist in tasks as needed that will encompass administrative support, research, writing, drafting topic-specific briefs and presentation slides, and other projects, working directly with the Executive Director, Senior Manager of the Executive Office, and Director of NGO Futures program on core internal and externally-facing initiatives.

 This will be a paid internship.
-10-12 weeks for 20 hours/week / $15.20 an hour – DC minimum wage, must be located in/have an address in DC, Maryland, or Virginia and have the right to work in the US.
+10-12 weeks for 20 hours/week / $16.10 an hour – DC minimum wage, and the intern must be located in/have an address in DC, Maryland, or Virginia and have the right to work in the US.
 InterAction is also happy to administratively support class credit if needed.
-InterAction is now in a hybrid work format, with staff working at the office 2-3 days per week and remotely the other 2-3 days.
+InterAction is now in a hybrid work format, with staff working at the office Wednesdays or Thursdays (at least one day per week) and remotely the other 3-4 days.
 Interns have some more flexibility to work remotely, though we would prefer an intern who can regularly be in DC.
-Pending schedule, this internship would begin June 6 and the intern would be invited to support the 2022 Forum June 15 and 16 in Washington DC.
+Pending schedule, this internship would begin September 28.

-- Support follow ups, planning and preparation for the InterAction June and September 2022 Board meetings and other meetings and events as needed.
+- Support follow ups , planning and preparation for the InterAction September 2022 and January 2023 Board meetings and other meetings and events as needed.
 Includes drafting September Board Meeting minutes – a unique and confidential insight into organizational governance.